2026 District of Columbia elections

 A general election will be held in Washington, D.C. on November 3, 2026, to elect various local and federal government officials.
-Primary elections will be held on June 16, 2026.
+Primary elections were held on June 16, 2026.

 Federal offices

 Non-voting delegate

-Incumbent Democratic non-voting delegate Eleanor Holmes Norton is running for a 19th consecutive two-year term.
+Incumbent Democratic non-voting delegate Eleanor Holmes Norton is not running for a 19th consecutive two-year term.

 Shadow senator

 Incumbent Democratic shadow senator Paul Strauss is eligible to run for re-election to a sixth consecutive four-year term.

 Shadow representative

 Incumbent Democratic shadow representative Oye Owolewa is retiring.

 City offices

 Mayor

-Incumbent Democratic mayor Muriel Bowser has expressed interest in running for a fourth consecutive four-year term.
+Incumbent Democratic mayor Muriel Bowser had previously expressed interest in running for a fourth consecutive four-year term.
+On November 25, 2025, Bowser announced her intention not to seek re-election, saying ”it was time for me to pass the baton onto the next set of leaders who are going to take our city to the next level.”

 Attorney General

 Incumbent Attorney General Brian Schwalb is running for a second consecutive four-year term.

 Council

 Seven of thirteen seats on the Council of the District of Columbia are up for election in 2026.

 State Board of Education

 Four of eight seats on the District of Columbia State Board of Education are up for election in 2026.